 Dilandau's English voice.
 Some people feel it fits just fine thanks to the actor's age at the time of the dub's production, while others feel it's WAY too squeaky and chirpy for him to the point where they actually prefer his Abridged Series voice instead.

 Canon Fodder: Dilandau and his Dragonslayers (Jajuka included) are often the subject of this, having many, many,MANY fan fics based on them so as to answer unanswered questions and expand their backstories beyond what we've seen in the show.
+But it's quite safe to assume that the Dragonslayers were probably subjected to the same experiments that Dilandau/ Celena was when they were young children.

 Continuity Lockout: Despite only being a twenty-six episode anime, the plot is so fast-paced and non-episodic that viewers who miss so much as one or two episodes are liable to find themselves confused.
 This may be one reason it did so poorly during its initial TV airing in Japan.